onap/usecase-ui/docs/platform/installation/user-guide/uui-guide.rst

    :width: 5.97047in
    :height: 3.63208in

 *Home* module is the entrance of the whole project.
 In this module, users can have a glimpse of the general infomation of specific modules. e.g. the **SERVICES** block shows the general statistic data of *Lifecycle management* module and the **PACKAGE** block shows the total numbers of NS, VNF and PNF which are shown in *Package Management* module.
 Also, the **ALARM** and **VM PERFORMANCE** block show the infomation of system alarm.
-If the users need more, the ``View Details`` button will help.
+If users need more, the ``View Details`` button will help.

 *4.2.
 Cusomer Module*

 |customer|

 .. |customer| image:: ../../images/usecaseui-architecture-customer.png
-   :width: 5.97047in
+   :width: 7.97047in
    :height: 3.63208in

 *4.3.
 Monitor Module*

 *4.4.
 Services Module*

 This module consists of two parts.
-One is lifecycle management, the other is package management.
+One is Lifecycle Management, the other is Package Management.

 * Lifecycle Management

 |lifecycle|

 .. |lifecycle| image:: ../../images/lifecycle-manage.png
-   :width: 5.97047in
+   :width: 7.97047in
    :height: 3.63208in

 * Package Management